datacookbooks/notes_and_snippets/EncryptLocalFile_OpenSSL|less_notes.md

 openssl enc -aes-256-cbc -pbkdf2 -salt -in YourFileNameHere.txt -out YourFileNameHere.txt.enc
 ```

 This will prompt us for a password.
-Do not lose it (perhaps store a physical copy of it in a secure on-site location).
+Do not lose it.
+Consider storing a physical copy of it in a secure on-site location.

 ### View The File Securely (Without Writing it to Disk)